Choice-supportive bias: Beliefs about the choices one has made

-This factor refers to a persons perceived decisions concerning the choices they made, more specifically this includes memories that have been falsified to reflect a selected choice that the person did not actually make.
+This factor refers to a person's perceived decisions concerning the choices they made, more specifically this includes memories that have been falsified to reflect a selected choice that the person did not actually make.
 Research illustrates that people favour the options they think they have chosen and remember the attributes of their "chosen choice" more vividly and favourably.
 Essentially, this influences assesses how one believes the choices they made affects their subsequent memories.
-As a result, peoples memories are biased in favour of the option they thought they had selected rather than their actual choices.
+As a result, people's memories are biased in favour of the option they thought they had selected rather than their actual choices.

 Individual differences

 Individual differences in choice-supportive bias affect the way a person remembers their options and the way they make decisions and therefore it may influence the degree to which a person engages in choice-supportive bias.
-Factors such as age and individual characteristics can influence an individuals cognitive abilities, personality and thus their overall choice-supportive biases.
+Factors such as age and individual characteristics can influence an individual's cognitive abilities, personality and thus their overall choice-supportive biases.
 For example, it has been observed by correlations that people with better performance in tests of frontal or executive functioning were less prone to choice-supportive memory.